deltachat/deltachat-pages/_posts/2022-07-14-security-audits.md

 [using Rust code for all network and cryptographic operations](2019-05-08-xyiv#the-coming-delta-chat-rustocalypse).
-Nevertheless, part of our OTF funding program were two independent security audits to find and fix security issues in Delta Chat and its encryption libraries.
+Nevertheless, part of our OTF funding program were two independent security audits to find and fix security issues in Delta Chat and its most security-critical libraries.

 ## The RPGP and RustCrypto RSA Libraries